-One of the mandatory requirements of the GDPR is the appointment of a permanent EU-based GDPR Representative Service for all companies, including US companies, that do not yet have any physical presence in the EU.
-This means that a US company that processes personal data of customers in the EU for goods and services but does not have a physical presence in the EU, that company or organisation is required by law to appoint a GDPR Representative.
-This would also include where the company or organization is monitoring the customer’s behaviour in the Union.
+Under certain circumstances, one of the requirements of GDPR is the appointment of a permanent EU-based GDPR Representative Service for all companies, including US companies, that do not yet have any physical presence in the EU.
+This means that a US company that processes personal data of customers in the EU for goods and services, but does not have a physical presence in the EU, may be required by law to appoint a GDPR Representative.
+This would also include where the company or organization is monitoring customer behavior in the EU.

-The primary reason for the creation of this new role is so that legislators in the EU can have direct access to companies that are located outside of the EU but who have customers within the EU.
-Even though the GDPR is now enforceable since May 2018, this mandatory requirement still comes as a major surprise for many US companies exporting to the EU.
+The primary reason for this requirement is so that data protection authorities in the EU can have direct access to companies located outside the EU who have customers within the EU.
+Even though GDPR is now enforceable since May 2018, this requirement still comes as a major surprise for many US companies exporting to the EU.
 Here are some fundamental questions that need to be considered in order to verify if your company might be required by law to appoint a GDPR Representative.

-– Does your company provide services to customers in the European Union or monitor customers behaviour in the Union?
+– Does your company provide services to customers in the European Union or monitor customers behavior in the EU?

 – Do you regularly process personal data of your customers who are based in the European Union?